1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 14 - You Should Have 7 Pieces Per Side

-You should have seven pieces per side: Inner seal, collar, thrust washer, thrust bearing, thrust washer, seal, and side collar.
+You should have seven pieces per side: an inner seal, a collar, a thrust washer, a thrust bearing, a seal, and a side collar.

 15 - This Washer Was Stuck